appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 ![AngularJS appserver.io login form]({{ "/assets/img/tutorials/building-webapps-using-angular-and-appserver-io/yo-angular-login-form.png" | prepend: site.baseurl }} "AngularJS appserver.io login form")

-For being able to submit the login form, we will need a backend as well as a frontend implementation of an `AuthService`.
+For being able to submit the login form, you will need a backend as well as a frontend implementation of an `AuthService`.

 <br/>
 ## Frontend Authentication

-Let us start building a simple `AuthService` in AngularJS by kickstarting the service easily via yeoman...
+Let us start building a simple `AuthService` in AngularJS by kickstarting the service easily via Yeoman...

 ```bash
 yo angular:service AuthService
 ```

 This generates the service implementation file `app/scripts/services/authservice.js` and adds it automatically to the script includes section of `app/index.html`.
-Open the service file and edit it...
+Open the service file and edit it:

 ```js
 angular.module('myappApp')